Arthur Chadwick

-Arthur Chadwick (July 1875 – 21 March 1936) was a professional footballer whose playing career (as a centre-half) included spells at Portsmouth and Southampton, before going on to be manager at Exeter City, Reading and Southampton.
+Arthur Chadwick (July 1875 – 21 March 1936) was a professional footballer whose playing career as a centre-half included spells at Portsmouth and Southampton, before going on to be manager at Exeter City, Reading and Southampton.
 He also made two appearances for England in 1900.

 Playing career

-He was born in Church, Lancashire and started his career playing in his native county for Accrington and Burton Swifts.
+Chadwick was born in Church, Lancashire and started his career playing in his native county for Accrington and Burton Swifts.
 When he signed for Southampton in May 1897, little was known about him.
 He travelled to Southampton for a trial accompanied by Bob Brown of Burton Wanderers.

 Southampton

-He initially played at right-half, but was not a great success until he was converted to a centre-half in which position his career took off.
+Chadwick initially played at right-half, but was not a great success until he was converted to a centre-half in which position his career took off.
 Described in Holley & Chalk's The Alphabet of the Saints as "a powerful and efficient defender, Arthur reached his peak at the turn of the century".
 He helped Saints to win the Southern League title in 1897–98 and again in 1898–99 and to the FA Cup final in 1900, defeating three top flight clubs along the way, by when he had been rewarded with two England caps, against Scotland and Wales.
 Southampton again won the Southern League title in 1900–01 before Chadwick decided to move on.

 In January 1899, in a match at Sheppey United, Chadwick became the first Saints player to be sent off in a League match.

 In his four seasons with Southampton, he made a total of 96 appearances, scoring six goals.

 Portsmouth

-In May 1901 he moved to local rivals, Portsmouth, and was part of their side who won the Southern League title in 1901–02.
+In May 1901 Chadwick moved to local rivals, Portsmouth, and was part of their side who won the Southern League title in 1901–02.

 Later career

-In 1904 he moved on to Northampton Town, and then returned to Accrington Stanley before joining Exeter City, where he finished his playing career in 1910, although by now he was acting as manager.
+In 1904 Chadwick moved on to Northampton Town, and then returned to Accrington Stanley before joining Exeter City, where he finished his playing career in 1910, although by now he was acting as manager.

-Management career
+Managerial career

 Exeter City

-In 1910, he became the first manager of Exeter City, a post he held for 12 years until December 1922.
+In 1910, Chadwick became the first manager of Exeter City, a post he held for 12 years until December 1922.

 When he first joined Exeter, they had recently joined the Southern League, and in 1920 Exeter City were invited by the Football League to become founder members of the Third Division.

 Reading

-In January 1923, he was at the helm of Reading, where he guided the club through two seasons in the Third Division.
+In January 1923, Chadwick was at the helm of Reading, where he guided the club through two seasons in the Third Division.
 He is credited with signing most of the players that won promotion to Division 2 in 1926.